Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Pythagorean property

-What we take as the definition of prox-regularity is proved in \cite[Proposition 1.2]{poliquin2000local} to be equivalent to the original definition proposed in \cite{poliquin1996prox}: that every point sufficiently close to $\hat{a}$ has a \textit{unique} optimal metric projection.
-The class of prox-regular sets is large and includes smooth manifolds and convex sets.
-In addition, every prox-regular set is super-regular.
-This is easy to derive from another equivalent characterisation.
+What we take as the definition of prox-regularity is proved in \cite[Proposition 1.2]{poliquin2000local} to be equivalent to the original definition proposed in \cite{poliquin1996prox}.
+The class of prox-regular sets is large and includes smooth manifolds, convex sets, and super-regular sets.
+The following lemma is an analogue of Lemma~\ref{lemma:superregular_proj_nonexpansove} on the non-expansiveness of the projection.